maxonrow/mxw-sdk-js/docs/getting-started.rst

 """""""""""""""""""""""""""""

-For security purposes, it is usually best to place a **copy** of `this script`_ on the application's server, but for a quick prototype using the Maxonrow CDN (content distribution network) should suffice.
+For security purposes, it is usually best to place a **copy** of `this script`_ on the application's server; but using the Maxonrow content distribution network (CDN) should suffice for a quick prototype.

 .. code-block:: html
     :caption: *HTML*